People often ask me, or perhaps it's I'd rather they ask me, "what's it like being a wrestler after high school and college?"

 He looked up at Randy.

 “Lonely.
 Jeanette couldn’t take it.
 She’s from Vermont.
 Well, you knew that.
 She really missed her family.
 She lasted ten years, but I wasn’t going to give up.
 I lasted another five.
 Finally, I couldn’t take it no more.
-I told my brother I was leaving, coming home.
+I told my brother I was leaving, coming home to Pennsylvania.
 Jeanette was already back in Vermont with her family.
 I just left everything there.
 My brother says, ‘How sad.’
 He asked how I was getting home, and I told him, ‘I’m walking -- I have anger to burn off.’
 No shit, I walked all the way from South Dakota.
 That’s how come I’m in such good shape.”
 Hank rubbed his hand across his stomach.

 “Where’d you stay?”